Local businesses brace for impact with heavy rainfall, flooding imminent

 “We’re going to assess the situation,” Metzger said.
 “It seems the prediction has gone down a little so it’s just a waiting game.”

-Metzger and his staff also raised furniture to sit two or three feet off the ground in case water starts to flood the restaurant.
+Metzger and his staff also raised furniture to sit 2 or 3 feet off the ground in case water starts to flood the restaurant.

 “There’s a big difference between do I empty the whole entire building or do I get all the equipment out,” Metzger said.
 “If there’s a landslide, the creek backs up and it could really happen at any moment so we’re watching that creek level more than anything.”